 - Macbook Pro

-What are the symptoms of “Removing useless files is advised” Pop-Up on your Mac?
+What Are The Symptoms of “Removing useless files is advised” Pop-Up On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active: